DeepNeuron-AI/FedNLP/README.md

 In near future, once FedML is stable, we will release it as a python package.
 At that time, we can install FedML package with pip or conda, without the need to use Git submodule. -->

-- `FedML`: a soft repository link generated using `git submodule add https://github.com/FedML-AI/FedML`.
+- `flower`: a soft repository link generated using `git submodule add https://github.com/adap/Flower`.

 - `data`: provide data downloading scripts and raw data loader to process original data and generate h5py files.
 Besides, `data/advanced_partition` offers some practical partition functions to split data for each client.